Client Portal

 - Checks are mailed directly from LPL Financial in Fort Mill, South Carolina via the US Postal Service, those can take anywhere from 3-14 business days to arrive at your address of record.

 The exchanges typically operate from 9:30 a.m. to 4 p.m.
 ET on business days.
 They will close early, at 1 p.m.
-ET, on three occasions in 2023: the day before Independence Day, the day after Thanksgiving and Christmas Eve.
+ET, on two occasions in 2026: the day after Thanksgiving (Friday, Nov.
+27) and Christmas Eve (Thursday, Dec.
+24).

 Bond market and bank holidays differ

-The stock market calendar also differs from the Federal Reserve System holiday schedule followed by most U.S. banks.
-The Fed observes Columbus Day and Veterans Day (which in 2023 falls on a Saturday), does not take Good Friday off and does not have any formally scheduled early closing days.
+The stock market calendar also differs from the Federal Reserve System’s holiday schedule, which is followed by most U.S. banks.
+The Fed observes Columbus Day and Veterans Day, does not take Good Friday off and does not have any formally scheduled early-closing days.

 NOTE: The information being provided is strictly as a courtesy.
 Some of these platforms are not affiliated with, nor endorsed by LPL Financial.
 When you link to any of the web sites provided here, you are leaving this web site.
 We make no representation as to the completeness or accuracy of information provided at these web sites.
 Nor is the company liable for any direct or indirect technical or system issues or any consequences arising out of your access to or your use of third-party technologies, web sites, information and programs made available through this web site.
 When you access one of these web sites, you are leaving our web site and assume total responsibility and risk for your use of the web sites you are linking to.